aryairama/telegram-next-js/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Telegram clone is a chat application that has several features such as private chat, contacts, realtime notifications, and others.
+Telegram Clone is a chat application made with next js, express js, tailwind css and several other technologies.
+Telegram Clone has several features such as private chat, contacts, realtime notifications, and others.

 ### Built With